w3f/polkadot-wiki/docs/general/polkadot-v1.md

 ## Polkadot 1.0

-Polkadot 1.0 reflects the status of Polkadot in 2023 at time of the release of the Polkadot runtime v1.0.
+Polkadot 1.0 reflects the status of Polkadot in 2023 at time of the release of the [Polkadot runtime v1.0.0](https://github.com/paritytech/polkadot/releases/tag/v1.0.0).
 This sections focuses on Polkadot 1.0 and some philosophical digressions about network resilience and blockspace.

 Polkadot is a Layer-0 blockchain that brings to the multi-chain vision the following innovations and